English original

 London

 Docklands Light Rail (DLR) is a driverless metro, and especially from the seats in the first row you can see it all: yacht harbours, skyscrapers, the Millennium Dome and much more.
-The following picture shows one of the red-blue DLR trains swooshing past near Limehouse station.
+The photo shows one of the red-blue DLR trains swooshing past near Limehouse station.

 The Docklands Light Railway passing through Canary Wharf.